LedgerHQ/recover-whitepaper/README.md

 <p align="center"><img src="open_source_roadmap.png" alt="Open-Source Roadmap" width="75%"></p>

+For a complete but less technical dive, you can read our blog series [The Genesis of Ledger Recover](https://www.ledger.com/blog/part-1-genesis-of-ledger-recover-self-custody-without-compromise).

 ## Contents

 In this repository, you will find a PDF version of the [white paper](Ledger%20Recover%20Technical%20White%20Paper.pdf) split in the following sections: